Osmond Fraenkel: Public practice

 In United States v.
-Richardson, Fraenkel argued against United States Attorney General Robert H. Bork.
+Richardson, Fraenkel argued against Solicitor General Robert H. Bork.

 He opposed the McCarthyism of Joseph McCarthy.
 He did legal work for the cases around Japanese American internment, the Pentagon Papers, and school prayer in the United States.

 National Lawyers Guild

 Fraenkel was a co-founder of the National Lawyers Guild and was present at pre-formation meeting in New York City on December 1, 1936.

 Personal life and death

 On December 11, 1913, Fraenkel married Helene Esberg; they had three children: Nancy (Mrs. James A. Wechsler), Carol (Mrs. Mack Lipkin), and George K.

 In addition to the National Lawyers Guild, Fraenkel was also a member of Association of the Bar of the City of New York and the American Arbitration Association.

 Fraenkel died age 94 on May 17, 1983, in New York City while walking to work.